-Grief Counseling for Bereavement and Loss – Raleigh, NC Therapists
+Grief and Loss Counseling in Raleigh, NC—Wake Counselors and Therapists

 Losing a loved one can feel like a devastating title wave that sweeps through all of life.
 One minute, the world is in its place—comfortable and normal.
 The next minute, grief is rushing through, knocking everything off-kilter.

 Alex understands all too well.
 During a terrible accident, Alex lost his daughter.
 One week, they were talking about where she might go to college.
 The next week, Alex and his wife were facing a future without her.
 Since the accident, Alex feels like no one understands.
 He knows family and friends are trying to be helpful and supportive.
 But he keeps thinking no one gets how terrible this is.
 Alex and his wife are even having trouble connecting.

 Alex is experiencing a normal reaction to loss—grief.
 Often, people associate grief with the death of a friend or family member, but grief can accompany any kind of loss.
 Because loss is common human experience, so is grief.

 Grief is common, but it is also complex and overwhelming.
 To cope with bereavement, people often seek the help of a grief therapist to help then navigate these tricky waters.

 Thriveworks Raleigh, NC’s grief therapists in Wake County have helped many clients regain balance after grief’s destruction has swept through their lives.
 Rebuilding after loss often takes a lot of support and guidance, and many people have found that a Thriveworks counselor was just who they needed as they healed from loss.